 1. Summarize what you’re hearing to ensure that you’ve truly understood the situation.

 Part of where advice-giving goes wrong is that we often jump to giving advice before we’ve even truly understood the problem.
-Reflecting back what you’ve heard can help mitigate this.
+Reflecting back on what you’ve heard can help mitigate this.

 Try using statements such as: